JonnyWaffles/logscrapertutorial/README.md

 Clone down the repository and install the requirements with `pip install -r requirements.txt`
 Run the lessons and inspect the source!

+## Credits
+Shoutout to David Beazley and his [presentation](http://www.dabeaz.com/coroutines/Coroutines.pdf) for inspiring me to work this article just to understand his work!